ionescuflorin/site-floats/README.md

 - css3
 - html5

-### This website was made used the latest css attributes that are not supported in all browsers.
+### This website was made using the latest css attributes that are not supported in all browsers.